gdiaz384/AriaDeploy/README.md

 1. (optional) Download drivers for your hardware model(s) from [Dell](http://en.community.dell.com/techcenter/enterprise-client/w/wiki/2065.dell-command-deploy-driver-packs-for-enterprise-client-os-deployment), [Lenovo](https://support.lenovo.com/us/en/documents/ht074984) and [HP](http://www8.hp.com/us/en/ads/clientmanagement/drivers-pack.html)
 2. (optional) Extract to some folder like D:\Drivers\Dell\Optiplex9010\Win7\x64
 3. Double click on AriaDeploy.exe
-4. Select your .wim image created using DISM/MDT
+4. Select your wim image created using DISM/MDT
 5. (optional) Select the drivers folder from step 2 (D:\Drivers\Dell\Optiplex9010\Win7\x64)
 6. (optional) Select the type of unattend.xml file to use, an RTM one or a custom one
 7. Click on "Start"